What is Asphalt, How is it Made, and How Much Does it Cost?

 How Much Does Asphalt Cost?

-The cost of asphalt depends on several factors, such as:
+The cost of asphalt depends on various factors:

 1. Type of Asphalt

-- Warm Mix Asphalt (WMA): Uses less energy to produce, slightly cheaper than HMA.
+• Warm Mix Asphalt (WMA): Slightly cheaper than HMA.

-- Cold Mix Asphalt: Used for repairs, usually more expensive per ton due to convenience.
+• Cold Mix Asphalt: More expensive per ton due to its convenience.

 2. Size of the Project